 Sometimes hiring a lawyer is your best option when filing for bankruptcy.
 Here are some common questions about hiring a lawyer.

 In general, petition preparers offer nothing more than a typing service.
 They are not allowed to give you any legal advice.
 Petition preparers complete the necessary bankruptcy forms with the information you provide them.

 Many bankruptcy courts offer free clinics to help debtors file for bankruptcy without an attorney.
 You can also check for other free clinics or legal aid societies in your area that may be able to help.
-In addition, many attorneys offer reduced rates or may take on your case pro bono (for free) if your case is simple and you have no resources to afford a lawyer.
+Also, many attorneys offer reduced rates or may take on your case pro bono (for free) if your case is simple and you have no resources to afford a bankruptcy lawyer.

 To learn more, see Working With a Bankruptcy Lawyer.